PureStake/algosigner/README.md

 - Allow for zero Algo pay transactions in UI
 - Fix stall for `Axfer` in txs list when decimals can't be obtained from the asset

+### 1.6.5 Patch
+- Fixed duplicate Port on Custom Network calls
+- Added support for receiving an array of arrays when using `signTxn()`
+  - Each inner array should still contain transactions **belonging to a same group**
+  - Updated error message when providing an incorrect format of transactions to reflect this change

 ## New Users

 - Watch [Getting Started with AlgoSigner](https://youtu.be/tG-xzG8r770)